eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 putloglev <flag(s)> <channel> <text>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Description: logs <text> to the logfile and partyline at the flag level specified.
-Use "*" to indicate all flag levels.
+  Description: logs <text> to the logfile and partyline at the log level of the specified flag.
+Use "*" in lieu of a flag to indicate all log levels.

   Returns: nothing